 I think when he sees the other cup on the table, he takes the invitation and enters.

 We drink the coffee, don't say anything.
 Two shrouded figures, the cups

 disappearing into the cloth.
 We finish, I pay, then hand him a bolt of cash

-saying; "We'll need food for a couple of months, possibly utensils, though there are basics."
+saying; "We'll need food for a couple of months, possibly utensils, though

 I walk with him to the market.
 His haggling isn't up to mine, so he chooses,

 I make the deals, we share the carrying until I buy a robot to play donkey.

 We go past a clothiers, I ask; "You don't mind if I pick a few things for you?"

 "I am interested in how you think I should dress."